Accurate and convergent energetics of color centers by wavefunction theory: Introduction

 Thus this method is capable of providing a practically exact solution in case all orbitals with non-negligible correlation effects are included in the active space.
 Unfortunately, owing to the exponential scaling of the approach with respect to the number of active orbitals, only a handful of orbitals (up to 20) can be set to active without further approximations.
 The remaining orbitals are kept frozen on the Hartree--Fock level during the solution of the configuration interaction problem, and only influence the correlation energy through some orbital mixing during the orbital optimization procedure.

-Note that the CASSCF approach is suitable for studying not only the ground state, but also the many-body excitations, where the orbitals are optimized either for an ensemble of target states in a state-averaged manner (SA-CASSCF), or for one selected state in a state-specific manner (SS-CASSCF).
-The latter approach is also suitable for geometry relaxation of excited electronic states.

 Overall, the method provides a highly accurate description of the static correlation (i.e. the mixing of electronic states of different orbital occupation patterns) but it fails to assess dynamic correlation effect of the frozen inactive (doubly occupied) and virtual (unoccupied) orbitals.
-The resulting CASSCF wave function is qualitatively correct, and it can be used for geometry optimization and vibrational analysis.
+The resulting CASSCF wave function is qualitatively correct, and hence it was used for geometry optimization and vibrational analysis.
 However, neglecting the dynamic correlation generally results in dramatic errors in energy differences (gaps) between different electronic states.

-In computational chemistry~\cite{Toth_2020}, the proper choice of the active space is not always straightforward.
+The proper choice of the active space for the CASSCF method is not always straightforward in computational chemistry\cite{Toth_2020}.
 Nevertheless, point defects in crystals typically yield a few of so-called defect orbitals, which define a chemically intuitive CAS.
-Note that these defect-localized MOs lie inside a large ($>2$ eV) band gap shaping the low-energy excitations.
-In the case of the NV center in diamond~\cite{DohertyNVreview}, four relevant defect orbitals can be identified, specifically those that originate from the dangling bonds of the three carbons and a nitrogen adjacent to the vacancy.
+Note that these defect-localized MOs lie inside and/or in the close vicinity of a large band gap shaping the low-energy excitations.
+In the case of the NV center in diamond\cite{DohertyNVreview}, four relevant defect orbitals can be identified, specifically those that originate from the dangling bonds of the three carbon atoms and the nitrogen atom adjacent to the vacancy (Fig.~\ref{fig:Configurations}, left).
+These orbitals are altogether occupied by 6 electrons (accounting for 1 unpaired electron for each C atom, a lone electron pair for N and the local negative charge), which implies a CASSCF(6e,4o) procedure.